cgiacomini/vagrant--kubernetes/examples/015-PrivateRegistryAsPod/RegistrySetup.md

 ### Create a TSL secret

-We can do it easyly on a command line like this example
+We can do it easily on a command line like this example

 ```
 kubectl create secret tls my-tls-secret \